yxlllc/DDSP-SVC/README.md

 NOTE 2: The total number of the audio clips for training dataset is recommended to be about 1000,  especially long audio clip can be cut into short segments, which will speed up the training, but the duration of all audio clips should not be less than 2 seconds.
 If there are too many audio clips, you need a large internal-memory or set the 'cache_all_data' option to false in the configuration file.

 NOTE 3: The total number of the audio clips for validation dataset is recommended to be about 10, please don't put too many or it will be very slow to do the validation.

+NOTE 4:  If your dataset is not very high quality, set 'f0_extractor' to 'crepe' in the config file.
+The crepe algorithm has the best noise immunity, but at the cost of greatly increasing the time required for data preprocessing.

 UPDATE: Multi-speaker training is supported now.
 The 'n_spk' parameter in configuration file controls whether it is a multi-speaker model.
 If you want to train a **multi-speaker** model, audio folders need to be named with **positive integers not greater than 'n_spk'** to represent speaker ids, the directory structure is like below:
 ```bash